OnboardingETHCR/Testing-Onboarding/modulo4-2.md

 - ✅ Fast startup and hot module replacement
 - ✅ Seamless integration with Ethers.js, TailwindCSS, and dotenv
 - ✅ Recommended by modern Web3 tooling ecosystems
 ---

+### 🧰 Required Environment

+Before continuing, make sure you have the following installed:

+- <a href="https://nodejs.org/" target="_blank" rel="noopener noreferrer">Node.js</a> (version 18 or later)
+- npm (comes with Node.js)
+- A terminal or command line tool (Command Prompt, Terminal, or VS Code terminal)
+- A text editor

+If you’re using an online IDE, some steps may differ.

+---